VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * This whole system sits lower than the stock Switchwire.
   * This means that the carriages will now sit lower than the deck plate you want to install (to get cereal'd).
     * My solve this this was to modify the DIN rail mounts to allow the DIN rails to be lower.
 I should probably have just CAD'd them from scratch, but I didn't, so they have some small bits of extra "character"
-      * But, this now meant that if you use the (new and better) Triden DIN mounts, the 12V power supply sits lower than where the bottom panel lines up.
+      * But, this now meant that if you use the (new and better) Trident DIN mounts, the 12V power supply sits lower than where the bottom panel lines up.
         * So, I used the (inferior but shorter) 2.4r1 PS DIN mounts to recover that height.

 # XZ-axis